Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 One of my greatest passions in life is gardening though I appreciate you wouldn’t know it from reading my blog.
 From spring until fall it’s a rare day (when I’m home) that I don’t dig in the dirt.
-So when I was asked by Explore Edmonton if I’d like to visit the University of Alberta Botanic Gardens (formerly the Devonian Gardens) it was a definite yes – though I have to admit I didn’t even know this place existed until a few weeks ago.
+So when I was asked by Explore Edmonton if I’d like to visit the Botanical Gardens in Edmonton (formerly the Devonian Gardens) it was a definite yes – though I have to admit I didn’t even know this place existed until I was asked.

-Location of the Botanic Gardens in Edmonton
+Location of the Botanical Gardens in Edmonton

 Getting to the University of Alberta Botanical Gardens takes about 30 minutes from downtown Edmonton – and even longer if you follow Google maps and get lost like I did.
-The 240 acre property – owned and operated by the University of Alberta, is a mix of cultivated gardens and natural areas that includes wetlands, woods and meadows.

-Hiking trails in Edmonton’s Botanic Gardens
+Hiking trails in Edmonton’s Botanical Gardens

-One of the things that sets these gardens apart from others is the presence of several hiking trails.
-I don’t know how many kilometres there are in total but I do know it would be easy to get a solid half day of hiking in when the trails are open.
+I don’t know how many kilometres there are in total, but I do know it would be easy to get a solid half day of hiking in when the trails are open.
 (Right now call ahead as there are ongoing closures because of construction.)

 The Devonian Link Trail is a new addition since I visited.
 Over its approximate 7 km length, the gravel-granular trail takes you from the Devonian Gardens to the Prospector’s Point Day Use Area on the North Saskatchewan River.
 The trail meanders through a range of terrain including wetlands, the river valley, dense forest, and boardwalks.

-What you’ll see in the Botanic Gardens
+What you’ll see in the Botanic Garden

 The gardens can be walked in an hour if you move quickly but this is a place where you’ll want to linger; find a bench in the shade and enjoy the sights and the smells.